matteobarbera/mavlab_wiki_fork/DelFly-Flying-via-Paparazzi.md

 # GPS Antenna
 We will start off with an Atenova.
 We got 5 types of antennas:
-* The big brown square : 4.70g
+* The big brown square: 4.70g
-* The small grey square : 2.76g
+* The small grey square: 2.76g
-* The small brown square (MIA-GPS-10) : 3.07g
+* The small brown square (MIA-GPS-10): 3.07g
 * The green PCB : ~1.2g : [Taoglas site](https://www.digikey.com/product-detail/en/ALA.01.07.0095A/931-1014-ND/2332641)
 * The blue PCB Atenova A10137: ~ 0.9g
 * The blue PCB Atenova A10204: 0.46g